-Services and supplies rendered by non-Participating Providers are covered for Urgent Care and Emergency Care only, or when care from the non-Participating Provider has been authorized in advance.
-WHA will not reimburse non-Participating Urgent Care facilities if the Urgent situation arose within WHA's Service Area.

-- Respiratory therapy, cardiac rehabilitation and pulmonary rehabilitation are limited to rehabilitative services that are authorized in advance, determined to be Medically Necessary and determined to lead to continued improvement of the Member's condition.
-Therapy and rehabilitation are not covered when: - a. medical documentation does not support the Medical Necessity because of the Member's inability to progress toward the treatment plan goals; or - b. a Member has already met the treatment plan goals. - Physical exams and/or laboratory, X-ray or other diagnostic tests ordered in conjunction with a physical exam will not be a covered benefit if the purpose of the test is exclusively to fulfill an employment, licensing, sports, or school-related requirement. - 4.
-If services or supplies are received while a Member is entitled to receive benefits from another health plan or collect damages due to a third party's liability, including Workers' Compensation, the Member is required to assist in the assignment, liens and recovery of any WHA expense.
+- Services and supplies rendered by non-Participating Providers are covered for Urgent Care and Emergency Care only, or when care from the non-Participating Provider has been authorized in advance.
+WHA will not reimburse non-Participating Urgent Care facilities if the Urgent situation arose within WHA's Service Area. - Respiratory therapy, cardiac therapy and pulmonary therapy are limited to rehabilitative and habilitative services that are authorized in advance, determined to be Medically Necessary.
+Therapy and rehabilitation are not covered when: - medical documentation does not support the Medical Necessity because of the Member's inability to progress toward the treatment plan goals; or - b. a Member has already met the treatment plan goals. - 3.
+Physical exams and/or laboratory, X-ray or other diagnostic tests ordered in conjunction with a physical exam will not be a covered benefit if the purpose of the test is exclusively to fulfill an employment, licensing, sports, or school-related requirement.

+- 4. If services or supplies are received while a Member is entitled to receive benefits from another health plan or collect damages due to a third party's liability, including Workers' Compensation, the Member is required to assist in the assignment, liens and recovery of any WHA expense.
 WHA and/or the Medical Group may file a lien on any proceeds received by a Member for any expense incurred by WHA or its Medical Group, respectively.
 Members not legally required to be covered by Workers' Compensation benefits are eligible for twenty-four (24) hour coverage under WHA.
 See "Third Party Responsibility Subrogation". - 5.
 WHA will not be held liable for the lack of available services in the event of a major disaster, epidemic, war, riot or other like circumstance beyond the control of WHA which renders a Participating Provider unable to provide services.
 However, Participating Providers will provide or attempt to arrange for Covered Services according to their best judgment within the limitations of available facilities or personnel.
-If the Plan is unable to provide services it will refer Members to the nearest hospital for Emergency Services and later provide reimbursement to the Member for such Covered Services. - 6.
-For Covered Services, WHA reserves the right to coordinate your care in a cost-effective and efficient manner. - 7.
-Private hospital rooms are not covered unless determined to be Medically Necessary and authorized by WHA. - 8.
-WHA covers certain transgender surgery and services related to the surgery to change a

-Member's physical characteristics to those of the opposite gender.
-Inpatient and Outpatient Services for transgender surgery require Prior Authorization by WHA and are subject to a combined Inpatient and Outpatient lifetime benefit maximum of \$75,000 for each Member.
+If the Plan is unable to provide services it will refer Members to the nearest hospital for Emergency Services and later provide reimbursement to the Member for such Covered Services. - For Covered Services, WHA reserves the right to coordinate your care in a cost-effective and efficient manner. - 7.
+Private hospital rooms are not covered unless determined to be Medically Necessary and authorized by WHA. - WHA covers certain transgender surgery and services related to the surgery to change a Member's physical characteristics to those of the opposite gender.
+Inpatient and Outpatient Services for transgender surgery require Prior Authorization by WHA.